SlimRAG/SlimRAG/docs/deployment.md

 Before you begin, ensure you have the following:

-- A server running a Linux distribution.
+- A server running a Linux distribution
-- Go 1.24 or later installed.
+- Go 1.24 or later installed
-- PostgreSQL installed and running.
+- **Database**: Choose one of the following:
-- The `pgvector` extension for PostgreSQL installed.
+  - PostgreSQL with the `pgvector` extension (recommended for production)
+  - DuckDB (for local development or single-user deployments)
-- Access to OpenAI-compatible APIs for embedding, reranking, and language models.
+- Access to OpenAI-compatible APIs for embedding, reranking, and language models

 ## 2. Database Setup

+### Option A: PostgreSQL (Recommended for Production)

 1.  **Install `pgvector`:**